maitreyak/APUE_Book_Solutions/chapter14.md

 a.out   6503 vagrant    3u  REG   0,20        0  902 lock.lock
 ```
 # 14.2 Take a look at your system’s headers and examine the implementation of select and the four FD_ macros.
-Nothing to solve here more of research excercise.
+Nothing to solve here.
+More of a research excercise.
 # 14.3 The system headers usually have a built-in limit on the maximum number of descriptors that the fd_set data type can handle.
 Assume that we need to increase this limit to handle up to 2,048 descriptors.
 How can we do this?
 fd_set is defined in ``<sys/select.h>``` as below
 ```C